dask/dask-ml/docs/source/index.rst

 *``dask-ml`` helps parallelize machine learning workloads that fit on a single-machine.*

-If you dataset fits in RAM, ``dask-ml`` can help you fit more models in less time, by
+If your dataset fits in RAM, ``dask-ml`` can help you fit more models in less time, by

 1. Using all the cores available on your machine.